py5coding/py5book/content/user_functions.md

 def predraw_update():
     global x, y
-    # perform slow calculations for x and y
+    # pretend this is a slow calculation for x and y
     x, y = 500 * np.random.rand(2)